rsyncOSX/RsyncOSX_archived/README.md

 ### External task executing rsync

-Please be aware it is an external task *not controlled* by RsyncOSX nor RsyncUI which [executes](https://github.com/rsyncOSX/RsyncUI/blob/main/RsyncUI/Model/Process/Main/Async/RsyncProcessAsync.swift) the command line tool `rsync`.
-The progress and termination of the external `rsync` task is monitored.
+Please be aware that this is an external task *not controlled* by RsyncOSX or RsyncUI, which executes the command-line tool rsync.
+The progress and termination of the external rsync task are monitored.
 The user can abort the task at any time.
-Please let the abort to finish and cleanup properly before starting a new task.
+Please let the abort finish and cleanup properly before starting a new task.
 It might take a few seconds.
-If not the apps might become unresponsive.
+If not, the apps might become unresponsive.

 ### Parameters to rsync